Goodmayes: Transport

-Notable natives
+Notable people

 Actor Cardew Robinson was born in Goodmayes on 14 August 1917.
-He is best remembered for character and cameo roles, the best known being the fakir in 'Carry-On Up the Khyber'.
-He died at Roehampton in 1992.
+He is best remembered for character and cameo roles, the best known being the fakir in the 1968 film Carry On Up the Khyber.
+He died in Roehampton in 1992.

-Actor Sir Ian Holm was born at Goodmayes Hospital on 12 September 1931, to Scottish parents, Jean Wilson Holm and James Harvey Cuthbert.
-His mother was a nurse and his father was a psychiatrist and superintendent of the West Ham Corporation Mental Hospital as Goodmayes Hospital was then known.
+Sir Ian Holm was born at Goodmayes Hospital on 12 September 1931 to Scottish parents, Jean Wilson Holm and James Harvey Cuthbert.
+His mother was a nurse and his father was a psychiatrist and superintendent of the West Ham Corporation Mental Hospital, as Goodmayes Hospital was then known.
 Cuthbert was one of the pioneers of electric shock therapy for treating mental illness.
 Ian Holm was created a CBE in 1989 and was knighted in 1998.

 Local Scout groups

-Goodmayes is home to various local Scout groups, most notably 4th Goodmayes, who are located on Barley Lane next to St Pauls Church.
+Goodmayes is home to various local Scout groups, most notably 4th Goodmayes, who are located on Barley Lane next to St Paul’s Church.
 Established for 90 years, their home is traditionally called the Gaffery, which has had many different buildings in the past but they have remained on the same site.
 The group's current home is incorporated within the St Paul's Community Centre, which opened in 2005.

 Ages start from 6 up to 14, with the three sections called the Beavers, the Cubs and the Scouts.

 In 2010, they opened up their own Explorer Unit for 14- to 18-year-olds and incorporated it into a Young Leader Scheme, providing trained and qualified young leaders for other Scouting sections to assist their leaders.

-7th Goodmayes scout group was established in 2006 and has over 100 members.
+The 7th Goodmayes scout group was established in 2006 and has over 100 members.
 It is the first scout group in East London to be run by Muslims.
 It has accomplished many tasks and activities, including visiting the House of Lords, Buckingham Palace, and partaking in numerous water sports activities including rafting, sailing, kayaking and canoeing.
 The group also aims to contribute to the community through activities such as tree planting and a sponsored walk for Comic Relief, raising over 1000 pounds.

-Other activities include archery, wall climbing, camping, etc.
+Other activities include archery, wall climbing and camping.